threefoldtech/info_grid/src/documentation/faq/faq.md

 ### Has anyone run stress tests to know the power consumption at heavy load of certain 3Nodes?

 The community is starting to gather some data on this.
 As of now, we know that a R720 with 2x2690v2 cpu, 4TB NVME SSE P4510 and 320GB ram will draw 390W @100% load.
 With 2x2650L v2, it's around 300W with fans at full speed.
 More info will be added as we gather more data.

-### How much AC power do you need (in BTU) to compensate for the heat generated by the 3Node servers?
-How can I ensure proper relative humidity range for my 3Node server farm?

-For a small farm set up, you could simply keep your normal air conditioner system and it should be fine.
-For large set up, you need to take into account the power consumption of your servers and turn it into BTU consumption.
-The quick equation to know the total BTU needed per ThreeFold Farm is:

-> Server Power in kW * 3413 * Number of Servers = Total BTU

-The total BTU will indicate the minimum number to look for when buying your air conditioner.
-For more information, read the section [Calculate the Minimum BTU Needed](../farmers/farming_optimization/farm_room_parameters.md#calculate-the-minimum-btuh-needed-for-the-ac) in the Farming Guide.

-### How can I ensure the relative humidity in my server room stays within a proper range?

-Look in your server's user manual to know the proper range of relative humidity your server can handle.
-If necessary, use an hygrometer to measure relative humidity and make sure it stays within an acceptable range for your 3Nodes.

-Depending on your geographical location and your current situation, it could be interesting to consider having a AC unit equipped with a dehumidifier.
-Read your servers' manual to check the proper relative humidity range and set the unit accordingly.

-### How can I ensure the air changes per hour is optimal in the 3Node servers' room?

-If deemed necessary, it is recommended to ventilate the server room in other to disperse or evacuate heat from the place.
-In those cases, ventilation flow will be set depending on the air changes per hour (ACPH) needed.
-Note that the [ASHRAE](https://www.ashrae.org/File%20Library/Technical%20Resources/Standards%20and%20Guidelines/Standards%20Addenda/62-2001/62-2001_Addendum-n.pdf) recommends from 10 to 15 ACPH for a computer room.

-### What are the maximum and minimum temperatures or humidity levels a 3Node server can handle?

-This will depend on the specific server/computer you are using.
-You should check the server's technical guide/manual to get the proper information.

-We will use here the Dell R720 as an example since it is a popular 3Node choice.
-In this case, the [Technical Guide](https://downloads.dell.com/manuals/all-products/esuprt_ser_stor_net/esuprt_poweredge/poweredge-r720_reference-guide_en-us.pdf).

-For the R720, between 35˚C and 40˚C (or 95˚F and 104˚F), with 5% to 85% relative humidity, you can have this <10% of annual operating hours (around 36 days per year), and between 40˚C and 45˚C (or 104˚F and 113˚F), with 5 to 90% relative humidity, it’s <1% of annual operating hours (around 3.6 day per year).
-All this considers that there is no direct sunlight.

-From 10˚C to 35˚C (thus from 50˚F to 95˚F), it’s considered standard operating temperature.
-With relative humidity from 10% to 80%.

-This can give you a good idea of the conditions a 3Node can handle, but make sure you verify with your specific server's manual.

 ### Can the Titan 3Node be run on PoE?
 (Power Over Ethernet)